cwru-courses/csds440-f24-11/HW_2.md

 ### Answer:

+- Let’s assume D = data set with n being large
+- In each iteration i, the dataset D is randomly partitioned into two disjoint subsets Ai and Bi, each of size n/2 , n/2.
+- Each data point in D is likely to appear several times for both training and testing sets.
+Let say D=1,2,3,4,5,6,7,8,9,10.
+In first iteration A1 = 1,3,5,7,9 and   B1 = 2,4,6,8,10 both are disjoint. in iteration 2, A2 = 1,3,5,7,2 and B2 = 9,4,6,8,10 both are disjoint, A3 = 4,3,5,7,2 and B3 = 9,1,6,8,10 As we can see in each iteration most of training and testing data is same.
+- The error estimate is dependent because the shared data points.
+- 	Let us say Error estimate in each iteration Ej, and average error is sum(Ej) over iterations/N, where N iterations as given in question.
+- Since, the Bi the training points is subset of D, the Bi is dependent on training points used in other iterations.
+- The error estimate Ej will be underestimated because it is not independent variable because of data overlapping.
+- Also, the training data is very less (n/2) which will affect the performance of model.
+If we train on less amounts of data there might be a chance that some examples it may not predict well.
+-	overlapping data across iterations can lead to biased and overly optimistic estimates of the model's performance.
+-	Increasing the N iterations ca reduce the variance and it can not eliminate the bias which is from the data dependency.
+For practical datasets bias and dependency remain significantly same.
+It won’t reduce over iterations.
+-	So, given methodology is not very sounds.
+Why because it underestimates the Error rate Ej which will underestimate the variance also.
+Also misleading inference statistically because of the overlapping of data across the iterations.

 7. Two classifiers A and B are evaluated on a sample with P positive examples and N negative examples and their ROC graphs are plotted.
 It is found that the ROC of A dominates that of B, i.e. for every FP rate, TP rate(A) $\geq$ TP rate(B).
 What is the relationship between the precision-recall graphs of A and B on the same sample?
 (10 points)